 All science departments at Middlebury College are supported by Sciences Technical Support Services, members of whom provide expertise in electronics, in-house machining, welding, and maintenance of advanced instrumentation.

 Middlebury has the largest and best-equipped observatory of any institution in the state of Vermont.
-Located atop McCardell Bicentennial Hall, it consists of a dome housing a 24-inch DFM Engineering telescope, a control room, and an observation deck equipped with three smaller optical telescopes and additional instrumentation.
+Located atop McCardell Bicentennial Hall, it consists of a dome housing a 24-inch telescope, a control room, and an observation deck equipped with three smaller telescopes.

-Visit the Mittelman Observatory website for upcoming Observatory Open House Nights, frequently asked questions, and detailed information about the telescopes.
+Visit the Mittelman Observatory website for detailed information about the telescopes.

 Instrumentation and Labs